zer0fl4g/Nanomite/readme.md

 	- Needed to compile Qt with /MD because of issues with the cruntime.
 If you want to use the debugger you have to install the visual c++ runtime 2010.
 	- You can save an exception to the list in the Options window.
 The debugger then knows how to handle it.
-		- 0 = break
-		- 1 = pass to application
-		- 2 = ignore

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)